Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

     --host-mode "Development"
 ```

-The command will generate a config file called `dab-config.json` looking like this:
+The command will generate a config file called `dab-config.json` which looks like this:

 ```json
 {